Pulaski County High School (Virginia): Academics

 Pulaski County High School is a comprehensive high school which includes grades 9th through 12th and is part of the Pulaski County Public School Division.
 As of the 2011–2012 school year, the school had an enrollment of 1,420 students.
 The school has 98.67 classroom teachers (on an FTE basis), for a student-teacher ratio of 14.4.

-Pulaski County High School operates on an 8:30 a.m. to 3:22 p.m. schedule, which includes four class blocks and three lunch blocks scheduled throughout the day.
+Pulaski County High School operates on an 8:30 a.m. to 3:20 p.m. schedule, which includes four class blocks and three lunch blocks scheduled throughout the day.

 Pulaski County High School offers 9 Advanced Placement courses: English Language and Composition, English Literature and Composition, Art History, Studio Art, Calculus, Environmental Science, U.S. Government and Politics, U.S. History, and Psychology.
 The school also features an on-site Career and Technical Education Center, which offers a number of vocational courses in the fields of: agriculture, business, marketing, early childhood education, fashion, nutrition and wellness, culinary arts, nursing, construction and building trades, computer aided design, auto repair, cosmetology, electricity, video production, and welding.

-Until the 2006–2007 school year the Southwest Virginia Governor's School was located on the campus.
-It is now located at the former Northwood Elementary School, in the town of Pulaski.
+The Southwest Virginia Governor's School (SWVGS) was located on the Pulaski County High School campus until the 2006-2007 school year when it was relocated to the former Northwood Elementary School, in the town of Pulaski.
+Then, it was relocated again in the Summer of 2023 to the New River Community College campus, after PCPS notified the school in October 2022 that it would need to vacate the Northwood building by June 30, 2023.